 Be it snow or a storm, your roof is the first line of defense against extreme weather conditions.
 Normal wear and tear as a result of aging occur on all roofs.
-But it is the minor problems stemming from neglect or weather damage that can result in costly repairs.
+But it is the minor problems stemming from neglect or weather damage that can result in costly Roof Repairs.
 And in some cases, it can even lead to premature failure of your roofing system.

 For all the above reasons and more, a roofing inspection is critical to your preventative roofing maintenance.
 Regular roof inspections and maintenance will not only help detect minor problems before they turn into expensive roof repairs but will also prolong the useful life of your roofing system.
 Thus, with regular inspections, you can rest assured that both your valuable investment and structural integrity are well protected.